Published 4:22 am 11 Aug 2020

 If you voluntarily apply for bankruptcy to the AFSA, your bankruptcy will end three years and one day after your application is accepted.

-If one or more of your creditors applies to AFSA to have you declared bankrupt, your bankruptcy will end three years and one day after AFSA accepts your statement of affairs.
+If one or more of your creditors applies to the Courts to have you declared bankrupt, your bankruptcy will end three years and one day after the AFSA accepts your statement of affairs.
 This is a document that outlines your financial situation and other personal details.

 How to declare bankruptcy